Calling External Functions from JIT-compiled LLVM Modules using llvm-hs

 As for shared libraries, you might also

-to make sure that the library is found at
+need to set extra-lib-dirs to make sure that the library is found at

 link time.
 Since we are linking the library statically, there is no

-.
+need for messing with LD_LIBRARY_PATH.
 If you followed the steps thus far,

 you might have noticed that this still does not quite work: You know